krgross/st512-course-notes/docs/index.md

 \end{align*}
 Thus, $H_0: \beta_1 = 0.02$ is reasonably plausible in light of these data.

-Confusion alert: Do be mindful of the distinction between a statistical hypothesis and a scientific hypothesis.
+Do be mindful of the distinction between a statistical hypothesis and a scientific hypothesis.
 The following excerpt from an article by B. Dennis and M.L.
 Taper (@dennis1994density) puts it nicely:

 > A statistical hypothesis is an assumption about the form of a probability model, and a statistical hypothesis test is the use of data to make a decision between two probability models.
 A scientific hypothesis, on the other hand, is an explanatory assertion about some aspect of nature.

 Thus, while a statistical hypothesis can often embody a scientific hypothesis, a scientific hypothesis does not always boil down to a statistical hypothesis.

+---

+<span style="color: gray;"> When the ideas of hypothesis testing were first being developed, there was stark disagreement about what the output of a hypothesis test should be.
+R.A.
+Fisher argued that a hypothesis test should quantify how compatible the data are with the null hypothesis, relative to the universe of alternatives contained in the alternative hypothesis.
+Fisher argued that the appropriate tool for this purpose was the $p$-value.
+In contrast, Jerzy Neyman and Egon Pearson argued that the result of a hypothesis test should be a decision about whether or not to reject the null.
+Of course, the two approaches can often be combined by specifying the rejection region (the set of outcomes that would cause the analyst to "reject" the null) in terms of the $p$-value.
+While Fisher, Neyman, and Pearson argued vehemently, contemporary practice typically reports both a $p$-value and a reject / fail-to-reject decision, even if it may be difficult to articulate an entirely coherent rationale for doing so.</span>

+---

 ### Inference for the intercept